afaji/afaji.github.io/_pages/research.md

 **Effective Language Extension of NLP Models** With the lack of training data for many languages, we investigate various methods to address this.
-In {% cite adilazuarda-etal-2024-lingualchemy %}, we enable unseen
+In {% cite adilazuarda-etal-2024-lingualchemy %}, we introduce a novel
-generalization of encoder models through an additional loss, in which we ask the model to learn the language representation vector of the input and use URIEL vectors as label.
+typological alignment objective that bridges the gap between neural representations and discrete linguistics.
+Our method leverages URIEL vectors to explicitly supervise the model’s language embedding space as an additional training loss.
+This innovation allows the model to synthesize representations for unseen languages by interpolating their linguistic features, effectively enabling zero-shot generalization.
 This method significantly improves the performance of some unseen languages, such as Amharic.

 </div>